Montreal slows down as autumn draws to a close. It’s the start of siesta season, long afternoons by the window watching the snow fall.

 …and for those who subscribe to Pamela Anderson’s newsletter .
 Because in the city, sometimes we have to force ourselves to stay connected to nature.

-Where?
-Online on the Mauvaises Herbes website, or at the boutique at 6260 rue Saint-Hubert.
+Where? online on the Mauvaises Herbes website, or at the boutique at 6260 rue Saint-Hubert.

 When?
 The boutique is open Tuesday to Friday, 11am to 6pm, Saturday 10am to 5pm and Sunday 12pm to 5pm.